 Every business, either small or big, has a trademark.
+Even schools have started with trademarks according to education is around.
 A trademark is different from a trade name or a business name.
 Many people, who are just about to start their entrepreneurial journeys, make the mistake of thinking that, both these entities are same.
 Well!
 They are not.

 Trade name VS Trademark